Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Introduction

-\textbf{(Dimension 4) Considering Satellite Unique Characteristics, Integrating Data Dynamics, and Abandoning Back-to-Back Model Training.} {\tt Fed-Span} addresses three critical design considerations overlooked in existing Fed-LS studies.
-First, current approaches fail to leverage the satellites' unique capabilities, such as diverse \textit{computational power}, \textit{solar energy harvesting} through sun exposure, and \textit{battery and energy dynamics}, all of which {\tt Fed-Span} incorporates into its design.
-Second, compared to most studies that assume static satellite datasets, ignoring the \textit{temporal variations} caused by satellite mobility and seasonal human activities on Earth, {\tt Fed-Span} accounts for the satellites' data dynamics.
-Third, compared to conventional methods that presume continuous local model training and aggregation for satellites, an unrealistic assumption given the satellites' battery limitations, {\tt Fed-Span} considers optimized \textit{inactive/idle times} for satellites, making it a more practical and sustainable solution for Fed-LS.
+\textbf{(Dimension 4) Satellite-Specific Constraints and Dynamics:} {Fed-Span} addresses two design considerations overlooked in existing Fed-LS studies~\cite{10021101, 9674028, nguyen2022federated, elmahallawy2023optimizing, elmahallawy2023one}.
+First, compared to these studies that often assume static datasets at satellites, ignoring the \textit{temporal variations of data} caused by satellites' movements and human activities on the Earth, {Fed-Span} accounts for the satellites' data dynamics.
+Second, compared to these studies that presume continuous local model training and aggregations for satellites, an unrealistic assumption given the satellites' battery limitations, {Fed-Span} considers optimized \textit{inactive/idle times} for satellites, making it a more practical/sustainable solution for Fed-LS.